-When you think of states with great skiing a few jump to mind right away.
-Colorado, Utah and Vermont have all established themselves as states with robust ski options.
+When you think of states with great skiing a few jumps to most people’s mind right away.
+Colorado, Utah, and Vermont have all established themselves as states with robust ski options.
 But one state that is hardly ever mentioned deserves its due.
 New York.

 The Empire State has more ski areas than any other state (43).
 Compare that to Maine which has ten or Wyoming which has just eight.